 6xx-level Electives (second- and third-year BA students)

-Note: Not all electives are offered every year.
-Follow this link to see a list of electives offered in 2020-21.
+Note: Not all elective Literature courses are offered every year.
+Follow this link to see the list of elective Literature courses offered during the current academic year.

 671 African American Literature - Dr. Carra Glatt